Researchers discover forgotten Maya region - almost twice the size of Berlin

 Researchers discover 1000 Maya settlements on over 1700 square kilometers

 According to this, the scientists analyzed and mapped the densely forested area of the so-called Mirador Calakmul karst basin using light detection and distance measuring technology.
 It turned out that the research team had discovered more than 1,000 Maya settlements on an area of almost 1,700 square kilometers, all of which were connected by a dam that was around 180 kilometers long.
-With this size, the settlements are almost twice as big as Berlin.
+With this size, the settlements are as big as 240,000 soccer fields.

 The Mayas would have traveled their settlements and cities on this causeway.
 Canals and reservoirs are also among the discoveries of the Maya settlements in northern Guatemala.
 The buildings date back to around 1000 BC. to AD 150.
 The discovery is remarkable.
 Only last researchers had even discovered a “forgotten continent”..